 Now, let's check out some delicious treats made using this protein-packed flour.
 This collection includes almond flour pancakes, muffins, and desserts.

 I plan to keep adding to this collection so be sure to bookmark it for later!

 You certainly can use almond flour instead of regular flour, however, the recipe may need some modifications.
 It may need more baking soda (or powder), less oil, etc. For that reason, it is best to refer to tried and tested recipes.

 Almond flour is high in phytic acid, which prevents the body from absorbing nutrients from foods.
 For that reason, moderation is key when consuming almond flour recipes.

 Almond flour is a great flour to bake with.
-Refer to the recipes above and you can make pancakes, muffins and desserts.
+Refer to the recipes above; you can make pancakes, muffins, and desserts.

 Almond flour is a healthier, lower-carb, and gluten-free alternative to regular flour.

 We hope you enjoy these recipes made with almond flour.
 If you have a recipe in mind, simply comment below and let us know.